jdlib/JDBX/README.md

 ## <a name="examples"></a>Examples

-The following snippets show two examples of typical JDBC code and the JDBX rewrite, giving you a impression how JDBX reduces boilerplate database code:
+The following snippets show two examples of typical JDBC code and the JDBX rewrite, to give you an impression how JDBX reduces boilerplate database code:

 **Example 1:**